search

 • Monitor Modifiers: Track the real-time status of Shift, Ctrl, Alt, and Meta (Cmd/Win) keys.

-• Prevent Default Actions: Toggle "Prevent Default" to test keys like Tab, F5, or F12 without refreshing the page or shifting focus.
+• Enable preventDefault: Toggle the option to test keys like Tab, F5, or F12 without refreshing the page or shifting focus.

 • Review Input History: Access a chronological log to debug complex key sequences and event flows.